vekt0r-github/random-music-player/README.md

 - osu! collection: select your osu! folder, then pick one of your collections from the list
   - note: all song folders with a tilde character ('~') seem to be inaccessible with the File System Access API, so these songs are silently removed :(

-dropbox integration and more features coming later
+dropbox integration and more features coming laterTM

 todos:
 - move songs around